 .
 Production should also increase, but according to a recent BEA report, the economy is beyond its long-run capacity.
 If passed, a recently proposed tariff

 on aluminum and steel will add inflationary pressures because producers will pass some of the added cost to consumers.
-Read Supply and Demand – Who Pays an Excise Tax
+Read Supply and Demand – The Costs and Benefits of Restricting Supply

 for a detailed analysis of how tariffs increase prices.